 Class structure: The first week will be devoted to introductions and a general discussion.
-During the next three class sessions we will provide ourselves with a common empirical foundation by reading and discussing three recent ethnographies of very different religious traditions.
+During the next three class sessions we will provide ourselves with a common empirical foundation by reading and discussing recent brief descriptions of three different religious traditions.
 During subsequent weeks, we will work our way through the relevant literature, organized by topic as you see below.
 The semester will end with student presentations based on the research they have done for their papers.

-Schedule and readings (subject to change; unless otherwise noted, the articles listed are available through the library's web site or the class's Sakai site):
+Schedule and readings (subject to change; unless otherwise noted, the articles listed are available through the library's web site or the class's Canvas site):

-Week One, 1/25: Introduction to the evolutionary study of behavior and culture and self-introductions of class members.
+Week One, 1/19: Introduction to the evolutionary study of behavior and culture and self-introductions of class members.

-Week Two, 2/1: Readings: the Knott book
+Week Two, 1/26: Readings: the Knott book

-Week Three 2/8: Readings: the Keown book
+Week Three 2/2: Readings: the Keown book

-Week Four, 2/15: Readings: the Edmonds book
+Week Four, 2/9: Readings: the Edmonds book

-Week 5, 2/22: Some overviews
+Week 5, 2/16: Some overviews

 Lanman, J., 2016.
 The Evolutionary Anthropology of Religion: Surveying the Field.
+In Mental

-In Mental Religion: The Brain, Cognition, and Culture.
+- Religion: The Brain, Cognition, and Culture.
 Clements, N. (ed.).
 Macmillan Publishers, p.
 63-82 20 p.
-(Macmillan Interdisciplinary Handbooks: Religion).

-- Rossano, M. 2006.
+(Macmillan Interdisciplinary Handbooks: Religion). - Rossano, M. 2006.
 The religious mind and the evolution of religion.
 Review of General Psychology 10: 346-364. - Sosis, R., and C. Alcorta.
 2003.
 Signaling, solidarity, and the sacred: The evolution of religious behavior.
 Evolutionary Anthropology 12:264-274 - Wilson, David Sloan, and William Scott Green.
 2007.
 Evolutionary Religious Studies (ERS): A Beginner's Guide.